slowrunner/Carl/Projects/aruco_drive/README.md

 - inhibit_arbitrate           Turn off the subsumption arbitration into mot_trans and mot_rot commands

 - TALK                        True: report actions with TTS, False: quietly execute behaviors
+- DISPLAY_MARKERS             False: Set True to use cv2.imshow to display view with marker(s)

 ```